davidedellagiustina/linear-centroid-decomposition/README.md

 # Installing

 The main scripts are `cdstd.cpp` and `cdlin.cpp`, which are respectively the standard `O(n*log(n))` and our new `O(n)` algorithms for computing the centroid decomposition of a tree.
-We also provide the `benchmark.cpp` script that we used to measure theperformance of out algorithm over the standard one, and some random tree generators, included in the `./tree_gen/` folder.
+We also provide the `benchmark.cpp` script that we used to measure the performance of our algorithm over the standard one, and some random tree generators, included in the `./tree_gen/` folder.
 To compile everything, just run `make all`.

 # Implementation details